Danneftw1/Data-Engineering-Agila-Metoder/conclusions/Bandit.md

 reset
 ```

-Another tip is that you can read files with having to jump through folders by just typing out the full directory like this:
+Another tip is that you can read files without having to jump through folders by just typing out the full directory like this:

 ```bash
 cat inhere/maybehere07/-file2